AshwinJois/Generation-of-Saliency-Maps-using-Neural-Networks/README.md

 a heatmap.
 The hotness in the heatmap refers to the region of interest, whereas the Saliency Maps refers to the probability of each pixel.

+**Arranging Dataset**

+Dataset plays an essential role in training a neural network, training the neural network with a sufficient dataset leads to better learning and better predictions.
+We are using the dataset available on http://saliency.mit.edu/datasets.html.
+The Mit Saliency Benchmark dataset used has scenes from 20 categories.
+Each category consists of 200 images.
+In total the dataset has 4000 images, 2000 training datasets, and 2000 sets of labels for the training dataset.
+The 2000 training dataset consists of the original image having a resolution of 1920x1080 pixels.
+The 2000 labels are nothing but ground truth.

 **Proposed Implementation**

 ![BlockDiagram](https://user-images.githubusercontent.com/63425115/103107126-b7775d00-463b-11eb-85f0-c5936938af5e.JPG)